bintracker/bintracker/libmdal/docs/schemta.md

 The instructions alist uses instruction names (as unquoted symbols) as keys.
 The values are in turn alists, where the keys are the possible number of arguments for the given command.
 For key 0, the value is a list  representing the machine code that shall be output for that instruction.
 Otherwise, the value is an alist where the keys are parsers covering the first operand.
 The value is again either a list of machine code output, or an alist covering the second operand, and so forth.

-Schemta internally converts all symbols, register and condition names to lowercase.
+Schemta internally converts all symbols, register and flag names to lowercase.
 This must be taken into account when writing instruction sets.

 The elements of the output expression list must be byte values, or expressions evaluating to such a value.
 Within expressions, you may refer to the operands as `%op1`, `%op2`, etc. The following procedures are provided: